 How to conduct an ANCOVA in R?

-The dataset shows the studying technique each student used (A, B, or C), their current grade in the class when they started using the studying technique, and their exam score they received after using the studying technique for one month to prepare for the exam:
+The dataset records the specific studying technique each student employed (A, B, or C), their current grade in the class at the start of the study (the covariate), and the final exam score they attained after utilizing the technique for one month:

 set.seed(10)